foxmask/django-th/docs/tumblr.rst

 Service Description:
 --------------------

-A Microblogging and social network
+A Microblogging tool and social network

 Requesting a key
 ----------------